LuminaGroup®

 He has focused his career on integrating and aligning technology with business processes — providing support to organizations large and small.
 He has worked extensively in the public and private sectors, improving efficiency and productivity.
 He has successfully managed large IT consulting and software development projects, as well as high-visibility web development efforts, from initial design through deployment.

 He worked for the Internet Society from 2014 to 2023, and was Director of Trust Technology, Policy, & Strategy.
-He worked on and led a variety of initiatives and advocacy projects focused on security, privacy, trust, identity & access management (IAM), and the Internet of Things (IoT), among others.
+He worked on and led a variety of initiatives and advocacy projects focused on security, privacy, trust, identity & access management (IAM), including for the Internet of Things (IoT).
 This included outreach and community engagement, and cultivation of productive relationships with numerous stakeholders across industry, government, and academia.
 The Internet Society is a global non-profit organization dedicated to promoting an open, globally connected, secure, and trustworthy internet for all.
 It plays a crucial role in shaping internet policies, standards, and protocols through its various initiatives and engagement with stakeholders.
 It was founded in 1992 by the “fathers of the Internet” and has since been at the forefront of efforts to ensure that the internet remains a global public resource.
 It is also the organizational home for the Internet Engineering Task Force (IETF), the premier standards development organization (SDO) for the Internet.

-From 2001-2014 he was with Internet2, the U.S. Research and Education (R&E) advanced networking consortium, serving as the consulting program manager for their next generation security and federated identity and access management (IAM) initiatives.
+From 2001-2014 he was with Internet2, the U.S. Research and Education (R&E) advanced networking consortium, serving as the consulting program manager for their security and federated identity and access management (IAM) initiatives.
 In 2011 he joined the staff of Internet2 as Director, Federated Technologies.
-He was working on a variety of projects focused on the development and deployment of next-generation federated identity and access management infrastructure, aimed at reducing the friction inherent in secure cross-domain collaborations and resource access for both public and private sector institutions.
+He was working on a variety of projects focused on the development and deployment of next-generation federated identity and access management infrastructure, aimed at reducing the friction in secure cross-domain collaborations and resource access for both public and private sector institutions.
 Most of the projects he managed at Internet2 were under the umbrella of the National Science Foundation (NSF) Middleware Initiative, and later the NSF Software Development for Cyberinfrastructure program.

 With a passion for innovation and change, Bert Bruns has over 30 years of experience in the field.
 Cooperation with your organisation and where needed external parties is the secret to success.
 His business engineering, large-scale change management programs and management consulting have brought businesses forward in sectors like financial institutions, airlines, Internet companies and start-ups.